About Hey Michigan

 New Buffalo has that easy “park once and just vibe” kind of energy.
 You roll into town, ditch the keys, and then it is basically choose your own adventure from there.

 Want a slow start?
 Grab coffee and wander down to Oselka Marina to watch boats and big condos with boats parked out front like cars.
 Feeling more like a beach day?
 Head straight to the sand and see how many yachts cruise past while you are swimming.
-Or eat your way through Whittaker Street
+Or eat your way through Whittaker Street.

 If you need a break from sun and crowds, you can swap the beach for the canopy walk and boardwalk at Galien River County Park and feel like you slipped into a totally different world.
 Or go big at Warren Dunes with food trucks, a giant beach, and dunes to climb or sandboard down.